kliniik/US-Tech-Stock/README.md

-# Analysis of the Impact of the U.S. Ruling Party on the Perception of Technology Companies in the Stock Market
+# Analysis of the effect of the US governing party on the stock market perception of technology companies

 ## Project Description
 This project aims to analyze whether the ruling U.S. party influences the public perception of technology companies in the stock market.
 We focus on two presidential terms: